-The Company is planning on conducting a drill program in 2018 to test some or all of these targets.
-Further soil sampling, geological mapping and regional rock sampling is also warranted.
+A comprehensive independent technical report and recommendations was initiated during the first quarter and is expected in the second quarter.
+The Company is planning on conducting a drill program in 2018 to test some or all of the targets identified to date.
+Further trenching, soil sampling, geological mapping and regional rock sampling is also warranted.